Blanking

 Rex's MachineryThe Blanker

-The first millwork operation is usually the blanker or roughing planer; almost all lumber that is milled is blanked as a first operation.
+The first millwork operation is usually blanking.
+Almost all lumber that is milled is blanked using the blanker or roughing planer.
 The blanker is a heavy duty, high speed 30” roughing planer equipped with helical carbide tooling in the top and bottom heads.
 Foam filled tires act as the feed works.
 Foam tires are used so that pressure from the feed works will not cause the board to press flat as it passes through the cutter heads.
 This helps the board get flattened out by removing some of the cup as the top and bottom heads remove the high spots on both faces.

 Thickness